merashie/visipy/README.md

   <li><code>sudo apt-get install python3-tk</code>(Linux only)</li>
   <li>Internet connection (only at application start-up)</li>
   <li>Linux or Mac OS (Not yet tested on Mac)</li>
+  <li>If building the project yourself, Go 1.12 or higher is required</li>
 </ul>